Alan is a native of Kansas City.

 His volunteer efforts are focused on inter-faith and multi-cultural programming.
 Alan has served as guest theologian in many churches, universities and seminaries.
 He has also served on the board of directors for the Midwest Center for Holocaust Education and Notre Dame de Sion School of Kansas City and currently serves as the Jewish Director of the Greater Kansas City Interfaith Council.
 He is also active in the pursuit of peace between Israelis and Palestinians.
 He currently serves as the Jewish Director on the Greater Kansas City Interfaith Council as well a member of the board of directors of the Center for Practical Bioethics, Avodah and The Florence Melton School of Adult Jewish Learning.

-Alan and his wife, Debbie Sosland-Edelman, have three children, Alex, Katja and Jonathan and on June 14, 2014, another child came into his life when his daughter married Ari Fine.
-In August 2017, Katja and Ari made Alan a proud grandfather when Noa Dorit joined the family.
+Alan and his wife, Debbie Sosland-Edelman, have three children, Alex, Katja and Jonathan and on June 14, 2014 another child came into his life when his daughter married Ari Fine.
+Katja and Ari made Alan a proud grandfather when Noa Dorit joined the family in August of 2017 and Kobi Zev joined the family in December of 2019.